-- Girth Welding Procedure Qualifications: Girth welding procedures developed for 49 CFR 192.225 requirements must also address: - a) Weld procedure tests: - The preferred all-weld metal tensile tests are described in Appendix C of the report titled, "Background of All-Weld Metal Tensile Test Protocol, Final Report 277-T-02."30 However, this test specimen may not be suitable for all weld bevel geometries.
-The largest practical diameter round-bar tensile specimen that fits inside the weld cross-section may be used as an alternative to the weld metal strip tensile specimen.31 DGLLC must submit its all-weld metal testing procedure and justification as part of Element II.
-Plastically deforming the pipe segment (e.g. flattening) before removal of the tensile test specimen is not allowed. - ii) Hardness test. - iii) Weld tensile strength overmatch (minimum weld metal strength must ensure tensile strength overmatch). - iv) Weld metal/HAZ fracture toughness tests, such as, where appropriate: Charpy V-Notch (CVN) impact, CTOD, SENB, SENT, curved wide plate, and full-scale tests.
-The tests must be conducted in groupings in accordance with the essential variable requirements of the American Petroleum Institute (API) 1104 Annex A,^{32, 33} including possible variations of welding
+- Girth Welding Procedure Qualifications: Girth welding procedures qualified to meet 49 CFR 192.225 requirements must address: - a) Weld procedure tests: - i) The preferred all-weld metal tensile tests are described in Appendix C of "Background of All-Weld Metal Tensile Test Protocol, Final Report 277-T-02."
+However, this test specimen may not be suitable for all weld bevel geometries.
+The largest practical diameter round bar tensile specimen which fits inside the weld cross-section may be used as an alternative to the weld metal strip tensile specimen.
+AGDC must submit its all weld metal testing procedure and justification as part of Element II.
+Plastically deforming the pipe segment (e.g. flattening) before removal of the tensile test specimen is not allowed; - ii) Hardness test; - iii) Weld tensile strength overmatch (minimum weld metal strength must ensure tensile strength overmatch); and - iv) Weld metal/ HAZ fracture toughness tests, such as, where appropriate: Charpy V-Notch (CVN) Impact, CTOD, SENB, SENT, curved wide plate, and full scale tests.
+The tests must be conducted in groupings in accordance with the essential variable requirements of American Petroleum Institute (API) 1104 Annex A, including possible variations of welding